EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 # Introduction

-During and around the BioHackathon Europe 2022, we introduced several developments to the "MGnify Notebook Server" ranging from running on new infrastructure to adding new content and documentation.

 [MGnify](https://www.ebi.ac.uk/metagenomics) [@10.1093/nar/gkac1080] is EMBL-EBI’s metagenomics resource, which is part of the ELIXIR Metagenomics Emerging Community.
 In the last year, MGnify launched a Notebook Server to provide an online Jupyter Lab [@Kluyver2016jupyter] environment for users to explore programmatic access to MGnify’s datasets using Python or with R.
 This ready to use environment and example analysis notebooks bridge the gap between the ease but limitations of browsing the MGnify website, and the complexity but possibilities of installing a local environment to work with data stored in MGnify.
 Particular goals of the Notebook Server include reproducible downstream analyses, user empowerment through best-practice examples and fast workflows from datasets to publication-ready graphics, and code-as-documentation training materials for users of MGnify.

+The Notebook Server exists alongside other MGnify support resources including the [formal MGnify documentation](https://docs.mgnify.org) and [EMBL-EBI Training](https://www.ebi.ac.uk/training/) courses and materials.
+More broadly, resources like the [Galaxy Training Network's metagenomics topic](https://training.galaxyproject.org/training-material/topics/metagenomics/) [@gtn] provide tutorials and compute infrastructure for metagenomics training without a specific focus on one service.
+In this context the MGnify notebooks' niche is delivering ready-to-use examples of consuming data from the MGnify API (Application Programming Interface) in common downstream metagenomic analysis tasks.

+During and around the BioHackathon Europe 2022, we introduced several developments to the "MGnify Notebook Server" ranging from running on new infrastructure to adding new content and documentation.
 As a young resource, there were potential improvements to be made across the entire technology and content stack (figure \ref{schematic}).
+Here we describe each of the major areas of development.

 ![Schematic of the Notebooks Server technology stack \label{schematic}](./notebooks-server-schematic.png)